senoadh/TestAutomationFramework/README.md

 # Selenium Test Automation Framework

-This repo consists of Automation Framework that can be used to automate UI Testing for http://saucedemo.com web page.
+This repo consists of Automation Framework that can be used to automate UI Testing for http://saucedemo.com.
 The framework follows Page-Object Model Design Pattern.

 Test cases is located under `automation-tests/src/main/java/testCases`